 Understanding Medical Marijuana and Federal Housing Laws

-- All forms of cannabis, including CBD products, are still illegal on the federal level and are classified as a Schedule I drug.
+- Cannabis is still illegal on the federal level and is classified as a Schedule I drug.

 - Landlords or apartment managers at a federal housing complex are legally allowed to ban the possession or cultivation of marijuana, and can actually get in trouble themselves if they do not.